The following information is based on statistics for the Townsville local government area.

 - Specialist High Risk Children’s Court List: This was introduced in the Children’s Court and means young repeat offenders will appear before the same magistrate who can tailor court orders to respond to the individual’s specific family circumstances.
 They will also apply penalties that fit the crime.
 Sentencing options that ensure children are giving back to the community will be prioritised.
 Magistrates can also order children to participate in education and training.

-- Intensive case management: Repeat offenders and their families are being allocated Department of Justice case managers who will work intensively with them to ensure adequate supervision, arrange counselling, and devise personalised problem-solving strategies.
-This intensive case management model has been successfully trialled in Caboolture.
+- Intensive case management: Repeat offenders and their families are being allocated Department of Youth Justice case managers who will work intensively with them to ensure adequate supervision, arrange counselling, and devise personalised problem-solving strategies.

-- Cultural mentoring: Elders and the Townsville Aboriginal Islander and Health Service are being helped to connect young Indigenous offenders with their culture and to provide positive role models.
+- Cultural mentoring: Elders are being assisted to connect young Indigenous offenders and at-risk teens to their culture and to provide positive role models.

 Q: What other measures are in place to help break the cycle of youth crime in Townsville?

-More than 80 per cent of young people in the youth justice system are known to the child protection system.
+More than 80% of young people in the youth justice system are known to the child protection system.

 To achieve rehabilitation that eliminates offending, these traumas must be taken into consideration.